OpenwaterHealth/opw_laser/README.md

 - [License](#license)

 ## files located in the repo:
-several type sof documents are located in this repo that include description of bandwidth or coherence length measurement systems
+several type sof documents are located in this repo that include:
+* Description of bandwidth or coherence length
+* Laser characterization and qualification
+* Measurement systems

 ### Prerequisites